ros-infrastructure/ros_buildfarm/doc/basic_configuration.rst

     emails:
     - your_email@example.com

-You need to have a `local smtp service configured <https://github.com/ros-infrastructure/buildfarm_deployment#setup-master-for-email-delivery>`_ on your ``master`` host for email notifications.
+You need to have a `local SMTP service configured <https://github.com/ros-infrastructure/buildfarm_deployment#setup-master-for-email-delivery>`_ on your ``master`` host for email notifications.
 Note that even when you remove these global email notification settings some jobs will still send notification emails to package specific email addresses by default unless this is disabled by configuration.